rafazingano/laravel-entrust/readme.md

 ```
 Performing the above procedure the package is already available for use.
 ## Package usage
+This package can be used at different points in your application.
 ### Use in middlewares
 To use the middleware, it uses the route name as a permission parameter.
 In the example below it checks if the user has the 'admin.profile' permission to access the route.